Facial Recognition Pilot Program

 Partnering with innovative companies, like Amazon Web Services, to test new technology is one way to ensure we offer the best in tools, training and technology for the men and women whose job it is to keep our community safe.

-Due to the potential value that facial recognition technology could have in furthering public safety efforts, the city continues to evaluate and further internally test Amazon’s Video Analytics technology through a second phase proof of concept (POC) pilot.
-The second phase pilot started Thursday, October 18, 2018, and is confined to a nine-month period.
+Due to the potential value that facial recognition technology could have in furthering public safety efforts, the city conducted two pilots to evaluate and further internally test Amazon Web Service’s facial recognition technology.

-- No images of the public will be used for any testing - only images of Orlando police officers who have volunteered to participate in the test pilot will be used.
+- No images of the public were used for any testing - only images of Orlando police officers who volunteered to participate in the test pilot were used.

 - Limited utilization of eight designated video streams from city-owned cameras located at the following places - four at Orlando Police Headquarters, three IRIS cameras and one at another city facility.

-- As part of the pilot, the technology will not be used in an investigative capacity.
+- As part of the pilot, the technology was not used in an investigative capacity.

-- All elements of this pilot are in accordance with current and applicable law, upholding all privacy laws and ensuring there are no violations of any individual's civil rights.
+- All elements of these pilots were done in accordance with current and applicable law, upholding all privacy laws and ensuring there are no violations of any individual's civil rights.